 * For non-believers, these data sizings were derived from various sources: Population data used to determine the number of worldwide Christians (2.3B) and Christian households (884M) is from the US Census, the Catholic Education Resource Center, the Christian Post, and the the Global Population Clock.
 The average number of presents from Santa (3, excluding stocking stuffers) is from Babycenter.com and CircleofMoms.com.
 The number of person-to-person interactions (20/day) for calculating the volume of “naught/nice” data comes from the Tilted Forum Project on Humanity, Sexuality and Philosophy.
 The amount of correspondence Santa receives is from a Wired Magazine article (500K letters annually) and extrapolated to include emails and worldwide correspondence.
 The number of toy makers (1547 in US) is from toydirectory.com and is extrapolated to include worldwide toy makers, suppliers and parts.
 The number of shopping malls (105,000 in US) is from the International Council of Shopping Centers.
 And package delivery, transportation and personnel numbers are extrapolated from public FedEx data.

-Category: algorithm big-data iot it-cost-optimization mobile security trends-and-predictions
+Category: algorithm data-and-analytics-strategies iot it-cost-optimization mobile-and-endpoint-technologies security trends-and-predictions

 Tags: ai analytics bi big-data bigdata business-intelligence christmas cloud data-lake data-management data-warehouse drone holidays humor infonomics information-management iot mobile predictive-analytics santa social-media